-As CIC states: “the majority of admissions in 2015 are likely to come from applications submitted before January 1, 2015, i.e. not through Express Entry.”
+As IRCC states: “the majority of admissions in 2015 are likely to come from applications submitted before January 1, 2015, i.e. not through Express Entry.”
 That means that the large backlog of applications must first be worked down in order for the rounds of Express Entry invitations to increase substantially from where they are now (around 1,500 per round although this can vary from round to round).

 Also, most of the early invitations have gone to foreign nationals already working in Canada.
 They already have job offers supported by LMIAs which guarantee them an additional 600 points in the Comprehensive Ranking System, or CRS.
 This will change in the near future however: “Future rounds from the Express Entry pool will become the main source of applications to meet the annual immigration targets for certain immigration programs.”
-This means that the rounds of invitations will start becoming larger in the near future, and Express Entry will be the best way to ensure your application is given the best consideration possible by CIC.
+This means that the rounds of invitations will start becoming larger in the near future, and Express Entry will be the best way to ensure your application is given the best consideration possible by IRCC.

 Remember that to be eligible for Express Entry you must meet the criteria of one of the 3 programs listed above (FSW, FST, or CEC) even if you are a provincial nominee.
 Here is an overview of Express Entry Profiles submitted to the Express Entry pool from January 1, 2015 through July 6, 2015.
 It does not include rounds 12 and 13 which occurred after July 6, 2015.